Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 # Overview over the EAP-FIDO protocol

+This section will cover both a rough overview of the protocol design, as well as the needed configuration parameters for the EAP-FIDO server and EAP-FIDO client.

+## Overall protocol design

 The EAP-FIDO protocol comprises two phases: the TLS handshake phase and FIDO-exchange phase.

 During the TLS handshake phase, TLS is used to authenticate the EAP-FIDO server to the client.